-In September 2017, the Library JPA Governing Board approved the Makerspace Master Plan - Everyone is a Maker, a roadmap to ignite growth, nurture curiosity, and create a cohesive approach to future maker spaces, programs and services.
+In September 2017, the Library JPA Governing Board approved our Makerspace Master Plan, a roadmap to ignite growth, nurture curiosity, and create a cohesive approach to future maker spaces, programs and services.
 The plan provides guidelines for establishing supportive places, both inside and outside our library walls, where our communities can learn by doing.
 These spaces offer a creative atmosphere and inspiration to experiment, problem solve, and learn by tinkering with our maker tools and equipment.